 Update – Winner Chosen on Sunday 16th September 2018:

 Thanks to all who left comments and supported this book giveaway.
 I really appreciate you.

 A winner was chosen randomly using the Pick Giveaway Winner Plug-in for WordPress.
 Our lucky reader is ….

 I’ll send her an email to let her know and get her book on its way in the mail.

-Thanks to all for following my recipes and ramblings.
+Thanks to all for supporting this Irish American Mom giveaway, and for following my recipes and ramblings.